bumptech/nitro/docs/nitro.md

 Frame
 -----

- 1. Every frame (save some internal frames) is created by the application programmer, using `nitro_frame_new_copy` and similar frame constructors.
+ 1. Every frame (except some internal frames) is created by the application programmer, using `nitro_frame_new_copy` and similar frame constructors.
- 2. Frames given to one of the "sending family of functions" will transfer ownership to nitro unless the NITRO_REUSE flag is passed by the application programmer.
+ 2. Frames given to one of the "sending family of functions" will transfer ownership to Nitro unless the NITRO_REUSE flag is passed by the application programmer.
  3. Frames received from `nitro_recv` are owned by the application programmer, and must either be destroyed or given back to a "sending family" function (for forwarding, etc, thus re-transfering ownership to nitro).
- 4. Frames received from inproc sockets can transparently be sent to tcp sockets and vice versa.
+ 4. Frames received from inproc sockets can transparently be sent to TCP sockets and vice versa.

 Receiving
 ---------